 - The average SC flood insurance claim in that time period came to $12,177

 The statistics above are for a year in which South Carolina was not hit by any major tropical storms or hurricanes.
 Based on data over the past 30 years, the average number of flood insurance claims in this state exceeds 1,100 per year.
-A flood insurance police is a sound investment if you wish to protect your financial health.
+A flood insurance policy is a sound investment if you wish to protect your financial health.

 Is South Carolina Flood Insurance Mandatory?

-If your home is located in a designated flood-zone, your mortgage lender will be required by law to ensure that your property is protected by a flood insurance policy.
+If your home is located in a designated flood zone, your mortgage lender will be required by law to ensure that your property is protected by a flood insurance policy.
 Once your mortgage is paid off, you are no longer required to carry this coverage, but given your high-potential for costly flood damage, you are strongly advised to continue to carry a policy.

 What Does South Carolina Flood Insurance Cover?